MCHAMSTERYT2/onekocord/README.md

 ## Content
 **Onekoanimations**

 Onekoanimations.css is needed for all Oneko snippets.
-It supplies the different animations to the oneko snippets.
+It supplies the different animations to the Oneko snippets.

 **Onekohomeicon**